 Information About the Michigan USDA Planting Zone Map

-In general, the USDA planting zone map is an extremely useful tool and most plant distributors and your local nurseries provide zone information with their plants.
+In general, the USDA planting zone map is an extremely useful tool, and most plant distributors and local nurseries in your area provide zone information with their plants.